A World in Denim

 His success has caught many eyes and while the works are painstaking to make he had been able to take a few commissioned portraits; Debbie Harry, Jennifer Saunders, Giorgio Armani and Lapo Elkann and Brazilian model Giselle.
 To name a few.
 His most well known though, was one made of another Brazilian, Ayrton Senna, using his family's jeans and in support of the institute in his name.

 His work has been seen in many countries, giving a chance for people to see the work in person.
-With a number of sell-out solo shows in London and Sweden, he has also shown across Europe and the States, including the home of the modern jean, San Francisco.
+With a number of sell-out solo shows, he has also shown across Europe and the States, including the home of the modern jean, San Francisco.
 It has been written about in major media in all corners of the globe.

 Winchester Discovery Centre